naoshibaikyu/cyborgresistance/halloween.md

 SFX: **CRASH!!**

-WitchArrietty Happy: I can't believe it, Molly!
+WitchWitchArrietty Happy: I can't believe it, UlalaMolly!
 Ghosts really do exist! **[approaches slowly towards it]**

-OniSilver Angry: Stand back, Arrietty! **[glares right at the ghostly figure]** Identify yourself.
+OniSilver Angry: Stand back, WitchArrietty! **[glares right at the ghostly figure]** Identify yourself.

 SpookyGhost: ...

 SpookyGhost: Repent...

-UlalaMolly Shocked: **[visibly shakened]** AA-AAaaaaa....
+UlalaUlalaMolly Shocked: **[visibly shakened]** AA-AAaaaaa....
 R-R-R-Repent...???

 SpookyGhost: **[points at the three]** Your three shall repent for your serious misdeeds...

-WitchArrietty Shocked: Oh no!
+WitchWitchArrietty Shocked: Oh no!
 We've angered the spirits of the graveyard!

 SpookyGhost: Your misdeeds...